psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 ## A Version in Verse

-As well as Irish literary versions, we can also find this Irish variant in verse:
+As well as Irish literary versions, we can also find this Irish variant in verse that tells the tale of "stingy Jack", who is to bevomr the Jack o'Lantern:

 ```{admonition} *The Romance of Jack o'Lantern*, Hercules Ellis, 1851
 :class: dropdown